willowtreeapps/Hyperion-iOS/README.md

 Hyperion plugins need to be added into the app at build time.
 By default, Hyperion automatically finds every plugin that is available in the project.
 A feature is currently in progress that allows for specifying plugins in a plist for further customization.

+## Contributing to Hyperion
+Contributions are welcome.
+Please see the [Contributing guidelines](CONTRIBUTING.md).

+Hyperion has adopted a [code of conduct](CODE_OF_CONDUCT.md) defined by the [Contributor Covenant](http://contributor-covenant.org), the same used by the [Swift language](https://swift.org) and countless other open source software teams.

 ## Contributors
 [Chris Mays](https://github.com/chrsmys)
 <br>[Matt Kauper](https://github.com/mhk4g)
 <br>[Ben Humphries](https://github.com/imachumphries)

 ## License
 Hyperion is available under the MIT license.
 See the LICENSE file for more info.